K to 6 Circulars – Edition 2, February 2025

 Focus topics include:

-• logging into SIRS
+• logging in to SIRS

 • administering SIRS – including managing SIRS user accounts and provider member information